 International Trade Peru

 Peru’s international trade sector is an important contributor to its economic output, and one of the main reasons for its rapid expansion.
-More and more small to medium-sized companies are offering their products abroad and are becoming part of the Peruvian international trade sector.
-Still, the legal processes of exporting and importing can be challenging, depending on the extent of the company’s trade requirements.
+More and more small to medium-sized companies are offering their products abroad.
+Still, the legal processes in order to import and export in Peru can be challenging, depending on the extent of the company’s trade requirements.

-In this article, we offer valuable information about the process of obtaining licenses and special registrations, including information about import and export taxes.
+In this article, we offer valuable information about the process of obtaining licenses and special registrations, including information about obligatory taxes when you import and export in Peru.
+To enter the market, there are two basic options – you can set up a branch office of your established operation or you can incorporate a company in Peru.

 Most exporting companies in Peru are small-medium sized entities (SMEs), accounting for around 82% of all exporting companies.
-The President of the Foreign Trade Society (Comex Peru), Alfonso Bustamante explains: “Exporters are aimed to have higher aspirations after selling abroad for the first time”.
 SMEs that engage in exporting activities are able to expand their target market immensely, enlarging it by six to seven times, which motivates more SMEs to start exporting their products.

 However, before starting an international trading business, companies need to understand the legal procedures involved with exporting and importing.